Road Opening & Road Restoration

 Application For Permit

-A written permit application shall be filed with the Commissioner, stating the purpose, extent, location and nature of a proposed excavation or other disturbance of a highway or sidewalk in the town, except where law shall directly authorize an excavation or disturbance.
+A written permit application shall be filed with the Commissioner, stating the purpose, extent, location and nature of a proposed excavation or other disturbance of a highway or sidewalk in the town, except where law shall directly authorize an excavation

 Permit Dates and Restoration